lucascervera/innbok-releases/innMoDeler/business id/innBoK___class___experiment.md

+color:: green
 innbok-type:: [[class]]
 icon:: 🧪
-alias:: experiment
+alias:: experiment, experiments

 - ## #info
 An experiment is a scientific procedure carried out to test a hypothesis or investigate a specific phenomenon.
-It involves manipulating variables, collecting data, and analyzing results to draw conclusions and make scientific discoveries.
+It involves manipulating variables and observing the outcomes to gather data and draw conclusions.
 - ## #list
 {{embed [[innBoK/class/experiment/list]]}}